tanabe/AutoReloader-js/README.md

 ## what is this ?

 this auto refresh browser library.
-please open this file via HTTP
+please open index.html via HTTP
 for example http://localhost/AutoReloader-js/index.html
-and edit this file !
+and edit index.html !

 ### usage